John Gope-Fenepej

-John Gope-Fenepej (born 6 November 1978 in Nouméa, New Caledonia) is a New Caledonian former professional footballer who played as a defender.
+John Gope-Fenepej (born 6 November 1978) is a New Caledonian former professional footballer who played as a defender.
 He is the brother of New Caledonian international footballer Georges Gope-Fenepej.

 Career

 Gope-Fenepej played for Nantes B before briefly joining Bolton Wanderers on loan, under Sam Allardyce.
 He later moved on loan to Créteil.
 In 2002, he left Nantes for Orvault SF, and retired in 2009, at only 31.